 Please contact Carol Herr at 687-7061 during gallery hours with your interest.

-Meetings for critiques and discussion will be on the third Thursday of the month at 2 PM.
+Meetings for critiques and discussion are held on the third Thursday of the month at 2 PM.

 All women members of the LCAA are invited to join LAF.
 You may bring work for critique or just come and watch.
 To check on whether there are any changes in the meeting date and how many are planning to attend, please call the LCAA at 687-7061 on the Wednesday before the meeting between 1 and 5 PM.